The Rocketeer (film): Plot

-At Sinclair's home, Jenny knocks him out and discovers that he is a spy for Nazi Germany.
-She is quickly recaptured and forced to tell Cliff to bring the rocket pack to the Griffith Observatory in exchange for her life.
-Shortly thereafter, Cliff is arrested by the FBI and taken to Howard Hughes, who explains that his rocket pack is a prototype similar to one Nazi scientists have been unsuccessful in developing; he also shows him a horrifying Nazi propaganda film depicting an army of Third Reich flying commandos using rocket packs to invade the United States.
+At Sinclair's home, he attempts to seduce Jenny, but she knocks him out and discovers he is a spy for Nazi Germany.
+She is quickly recaptured and forced to tell Cliff to bring the rocket to the Griffith Observatory in exchange for her life.
+Shortly thereafter, Cliff is arrested by the FBI and taken to Howard Hughes, who explains that his rocket is based on a prototype Nazi scientists have been unsuccessful in developing, and shows him a Nazi propaganda film depicting an army of flying commandos using the perfected rocket packs to invade the United States.
 He also mentions that the FBI are trying to locate a Nazi spy in Hollywood employing Valentine's gang, whom Cliff realizes is Sinclair.
-When Hughes and the FBI demand the return of the rocket pack, Cliff escapes, but inadvertently leaves behind a clue to where he is headed.
+When Hughes and the FBI demand the return of the rocket, Cliff escapes, but inadvertently leaves behind a clue to where he is headed.

-Cliff flies to the rendezvous, where Sinclair demands that Cliff hand over the rocket pack.
-Cliff divulges to Eddie that the actor is a Nazi spy, and the infuriated Valentine gang turns their weapons on Sinclair.
+Cliff flies to the rendezvous, where Sinclair demands that Cliff hand over the rocket.
+Cliff divulges to Eddie that the actor is a Nazi spy; the infuriated Valentine gang, while being gangsters are still patriots, turns their weapons on Sinclair.
 However, Sinclair summons a hidden troop of heavily armed Nazi S.A., as the German airship Luxembourg appears overhead to evacuate Sinclair and the troops.
 The FBI, who have secretly followed Cliff, suddenly announce their presence, and they and the mobsters join forces and battle the Nazis.
 Sinclair and Lothar escape, dragging Jenny aboard the airship.

 Cliff flies to and boards Luxembourg, but during the ensuing showdown, Jenny accidentally starts a fire with a flare gun on the airship's bridge.
-Sinclair holds Jenny hostage, forcing Cliff to give him the rocket pack, but not before Cliff covertly removes the chewing gum patching the fuel leak.
-Sinclair dons the rocket pack and flies off, but the leaking fuel causes the rocket to catch on fire, causing Sinclair to plummet to a fiery death.
-Lothar is killed as Luxembourg explodes, but Cliff and Jenny are rescued just in time by Howard Hughes and Peevy flying a Pitcairn PCA-2 autogiro.
+Sinclair holds Jenny hostage, forcing Cliff to give him the rocket, but not before Cliff covertly removes the chewing gum patching the fuel leak.
+Sinclair dons the rocket and flies off, but the leaking fuel causes the rocket to catch on fire, causing him to fall to his death.
+Lothar is killed as Luxembourg explodes, but Cliff and Jenny are rescued just in time by Howard Hughes and Peevy flying a Pitcairn PCA-2 autogyro.

-Hughes later presents Cliff with a brand-new Gee Bee Z air racer, now in Hughes black and white colors, also with a fresh pack of Beemans gum.
-As Hughes leaves, Jenny returns Peevy's stolen rocket pack blueprint to him, which she found in Sinclair's home; Peevy decides that, with some modifications, he can build an even better rocket pack.
+Hughes later presents Cliff with a brand-new Gee Bee Z air racer and a pack of Beemans gum.
+As Hughes leaves, Jenny returns Peevy's stolen rocket blueprint to him, which she found in Sinclair's home; Peevy decides that, with some modifications, he can build an even better one.